-- Competitors: Milo competitors have increased in recent times, who produce and sell similar products as Milo.
-For instance Boost, Mozart etc. A few are well known multinational brands that are luring away Milo’s customers.
+- Competitors: Milo’s competitors have increased in recent times, who produce and sell similar products as Milo.
+For instance Boost, Mozart etc. A few are well-known multinational brands that are luring away Milo’s customers.

-- Latest Trends: Other brands in the market have diversity in packaging and designing of their products unlike Milo’s bottles, cans & pouches.
+- Latest Trends: Other brands in the market have diversity in packaging and design of their products, unlike Milo’s bottles, cans & pouches.
 They constantly change their brand and products with time and according to consumers’ needs.

 This ends our elaborated SWOT analysis of Milo. let us conclude our learning below.